reactplay/docs/docs/apis-hook.md

 ## useFetch

+**Description**

 `useFetch` is a custom hook that creates a wrapper around the [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) call.
-Although we use GraphQL to fetch data on react play, this hook would be useful while making REST API calls that are required while creating custom plays. `useFetch` accepts 2 parameters, `url` and `options` and returns an object with `{ data, error, isLoading }`.
+Although we use GraphQL to fetch data on react play, this hook would be useful while making REST API calls that are required while creating custom plays.

+**Input Parameters:**

+- `url`: Endpoint URL of the API
+- `options`: An object to provide API options

+**Returned Value** - Object

+- A `loading` state that represents a loader while the data is fetched.
+- The `error` object contains details about any error that occurred while trying to fetch the data.
+- The `data` object contains the response from the API

+**Example**

 ```jsx
 const { data, loading, error } = useFetch(API_BASE_URL);